MevrikN/Angilia_Hybrid/README.md

 In pom.xml , there are many dependencies which should help this framework to run successfully.
 Please do not change version of any dependency file.

 To run testcases by @tagname you can give @tag name to RunCuke class.

+If you want to look into report ganerated by TestNG kindly just go to target > cucumber-Reports.html
+(You need to open in any of the web browser for batter result)